 Everyone loves a meatball.
 People like chicken.
 Quite a few folks like Mexican food.
 I combined everything and this recipe will blow your mind!

 Chicken chipotle meatballs mix delicious Mexican flavors like smokey chipotle and cumin with healthy ground chicken for a very delicious dinner.
+They are fantastic served with Cilantro Lime Rice and my super green Cilantro Salsa with Lime and Jalapeno.

 Ground chicken meatballs in the oven are super easy to make.
 I have seasoned mine with the smoky Mexican chipotle and served them over rice.
 This is one of my favorite Mexican-inspired dinners.